capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.).

-* The GPT component of the game must be able grade answers based on correct and incorrect user(s) input:
+* The GPT component of the game must be able to grade answers based on correct and incorrect user(s) input:

   * Users must be able to see GPT's grading feedback during an ongoing quest, so they may know if they can continue onto the rest of the quest.